soarlab/KULFI/README.md

                      0: considers all possible fault sites for fault injection

 ## 7. Examples
+Refer to KULFI/example directory.
+We have different sorting algotithms which could be tried for error injection.
+Below is an example of error injection for bubblesort implementation.

+    $ cd to KULFI/examples/sorting/bubblesort
+    $ python3 kulfi.py <source-code-name-without-extension> <number-of-iterations>
+      <fault-probability, 0-100> <inject-once, 0/1> <static-fault/dynamic-fault - 0/1>
+      <pointer-error - 0/1> <data-error - 0/1>

+Sample Command Line to execute

+    $ python kulfi.py bubblesort 2 12 1 1 0 1
+    To clean the directory type:
+    $ python kulfi.py clean

 ## 8. Known Bugs/Limitations
 - Current version of KULFI support fault injection into data register of only integer type.
 We plan to support float type in future.